zekekin/stealth-ux/README.md

 3. Run the install script:

-        bash install.sh
+        sudo bash install.sh

-*Note: sudo password will be required to complete the installation*

-*Note: a backup of your current \~/.bashrc will be made for you (~/.bashrc.obs_backup)*
+*Note: Your current ~/.bashrc will backed up as ~/.bashrc.obs_backup*

 ## Configure